Intrapersonal

 Composure

-The signal that pressure does not destabilize you.
+Pressure does not visibly destabilize you.

 Looks like